Ilaiyaraaja: Non-cinematic output

-composed his first English classical symphony “Valiant”, performed by Royal Scottish National Orchestra.

-In May 2020, he composed a song titled Bharath Bhoomi, as tribute to the people working amid COVID-19 pandemic.
-The song was crooned by S. P Balasubrahmanyam and the video of the song was unveiled by Ilaiyaraaja on his YouTube channel on 30 May 2020, in Tamil and Hindi.
+In May 2020, he composed a song titled "Bharath Bhoomi" in tribute to people working amid the COVID-19 pandemic.
+It was performed by S. P. Balasubrahmanyam.
+A video for the song was released on Ilaiyaraaja's YouTube channel on 30 May 2020, in Tamil and Hindi.

 On his birthday in 2020, Ilaiyaraaja announced the upcoming launch of his 'Isai OTT' app.
 He stated that the app would contain much more than just his songs, like behind-the-scenes trivia about how each song was conceived, produced, and delivered, as well as collaborations with other musicians.

-Ilaiyaraaja's song 'Naanthaan Ungappanda' from the 1981 film Ram Lakshman was part of the playlist for the opening ceremony of the 2012 Summer Olympics.
+Ilaiyaraaja's song "Naanthaan Ungappanda" from the 1981 film Ram Lakshman was part of the playlist for the opening ceremony of the 2012 Summer Olympics.

-His compositions Paayum Puli Title Music and Ilamai Itho were part of the soundtrack of Ashim Ahluwalia's 2012 Cannes Film Festival entry, Miss Lovely.
-The Lovebirds (2020) incorporated a section of Ilaiyaraaja's "Oru kili" soundtrack composed for the movie Aanandha Kummi (1983) as background music in its official trailer.
+His compositions "Paayum Puli Title Music" and "Ilamai Itho" were part of the soundtrack of Ashim Ahluwalia's 2012 Cannes Film Festival entry, Miss Lovely.
+A section of "Oru Kili" from Ilaiyaraaja's soundtrack for Aanandha Kummi (1983) was featured in the trailer of The Lovebirds (2020).

-The Black Eyed Peas sampled the Ilaiyaraaja's composition "Unakkum Ennakum" from Sri Raghavendra (1985) for the song "The Elephunk Theme" in Elephunk (2003).

-Ilaiyaraaja's song "Mella Mella Ennaithottu" from Vaazhkai was sampled by Rabbit Mac in the song Sempoi.
-Popular American rapper Meek Mill sampled one of Ilaiyaraaja's hit songs for Indian Bounce.

-The alternative artist M.I.A. sampled "Kaatukuyilu" from the film Thalapathi (1991) for her song "Bamboo Banga" on the album Kala (2007).

-Alphant sampled Ilaiyaraaja's music for his song An Indian Dream.
-Gonjasufi sampled Ilaiyaraaja's "Yeh Hawa Yeh Fiza" from the movie Sadma.
+Ilaiyaraaja's music has been sampled a number of times, particularly by hip-hop artists.
+The Black Eyed Peas sampled "Unakkum Ennakum" from Sri Raghavendra (1985) for the song "The Elephunk Theme" on their 2003 album Elephunk.
+Meek Mill sampled one of Ilaiyaraaja's songs for "Indian Bounce".
+Alternative artist M.I.A. sampled "Kaatukuyilu" from the film Thalapathi (1991) for her song "Bamboo Banga" on the album Kala (2007).
+"Mella Mella Ennaithottu" from Vaazhkai was sampled by Rabbit Mac on the song "Sempoi".
+Gonjasufi sampled "Yeh Hawa Yeh Fiza" from the movie Sadma on his song "Sheep".